 By the time Friday rolls around, it can be hard to plan an epic backcountry weekend.
 You love getting out there, but between planning and packing, a backpacking trip might not be in the cards.
-But just because you’re not carrying your tent on your back doesn’t mean you can’t sleep under the stars.
+However, car camping can offer an easier and just as satisfying reward, with a lot more comfort.
 After waking up well-rested on your 4-inch air mattress and enjoying a gourmet breakfast on your two-burner stove, the possibilities are just about endless.
 Explore granite faces, log long miles on your trail runners, or catch the sun’s last rays from a rocky summit before returning to your little camp paradise.
-Car camping is not just for beginners or Sprinter-equipped hardos.
 Use these 14 car camping tips for an epic weekend of the four-wheeled variety.

-Start your weekend with as many full water bottles and bladders as possible.
+Start your weekend with as many full water bottles and reservoirs as possible.
 Weight isn’t an issue since you won’t be lugging it around on your back, and having lots of water gives you peace of mind.
-Use every gas station, visitor center, and restroom as an opportunity to top off, and always bring a solid water filtration system just in case.
+Use every gas station, visitor center and restroom as an opportunity to top off, and always bring a solid water filtration system just in case.

 Bring a thick air mattress, a two-burner stove, pillow and a cooler full of great food.
 Splurge on a nice cooler too, and and you can make a few bags of ice last 2-3 days.
 If you can spring for it, an iceless, 12V electric cooler is a game-changer.
 Since you’re not backpacking, capitalize on the lack of weight or space constraints.
 Have a stuffed animal or favorite bedtime novel?
 Bring it.

 One of the beauties of public land is that you can camp for free, right near your car.
 Follow these guidelines to choose a site, and be sure to call the local land management agency for specific regulations.